-Last Update Nov 2019 – Many people tend to forget the importance of getting a proper amplifier upon purchasing an instrument.
-So many buyers focus on buying a solid guitar or bass that they forget that amp are just about equally important in getting a good sound.
+Many people tend to forget the importance of getting a proper amplifier upon purchasing an instrument.
+So many buyers focus on buying a solid guitar or bass that they forget that the amp is just about equally important in getting a good sound.

 While we understand being passionate primarily about instruments, we’re more supportive of being passionate about sound, and that includes amps.
 One could argue that pedals also deserve a spot in the mix, but we’re going to save that one for another occasion.

 This time around, we’ll focus on the amplification domain and finding the best practice amp at a fair price.
 What we mean by this is an amp you can play at your home, not with a full-on band and definitely not during live shows.
 This is something to start one’s musical journey with and maybe jam along with a few other guitarists.

 There are many areas to dive into here, which we will do with Best Tube Practice Amp and Best Practice Amp Under $100 lists, but right now we’ll delve into what we generally consider as universal champions of this domain.

 Our quest yielded five worthy contestants, all of which you can check out in more detail below.

 This is a good question.
 While there is a set of objective guidelines that can be followed here, and which we detailed below, your subjective taste will play a key rose in the final decision.

 So make sure to know what you want, buckle up and check these out!

 If you appreciate a good roar and a tasty punch of rock ‘n’ roll, you’ll be glad to hear that we are kicking things off with the mighty Marshall, the MG15CF model to be precise.

 It is one of the company’s best-selling models within this price range and a product you can find in homes of some of the biggest guitar masters and professionals.
 Everybody needs a nice little house amp at home, and this one happens to be one of the best.